phenixphp/phenix-docs/src/guide/getting_started.md

 ### The index method

-This method allows us to obtain all the users created in the database, at this point we have two options: the query brings all the data, or the most optimal and common, paginate the records.
+This method allows us to obtain all the users created in the database.
+At this point, we have two options: the query brings all the data, or the most optimal and common, paginate the records.
 The first step will be to register the user index route in the `routes/api.php` file:

 ```php
 use App\Http\Controllers\UserController;